 - Why should they listen to you?
 Why are you credible in what you share?
 Whether you are new and learning with them or an expert in your field, make sure you let your readers know.
 Remember, there is nothing wrong with being a newbie, but make sure you let others know.

 - Why should they follow you?
 Give them an enticing reason to follow you.
 It could be as simple as “if you are trying to find a way to manage your time, then you are on the right site.”

 - Why are you here?
 Why do you blog?
 What are you hoping to accomplish by sharing your stories?
 The more personal you can be, the better you’re about me page will be.

 3. Get Personal on Your About Page

 Once your readers learn about your site and what you provide, they will want to learn even more — about you.
 Give them your background and get personal.
 Your readers want to know that they can trust what you have to say.
 That means you need to share why you know this topic.

-4. Your About Me Page Can’t Be All About You
+4. Your Page Can’t Be All About You

 Your about page should also provide value in showing people examples of what they can find on your site.
-Internal links are not only good for SEO health they can also help give the reader additional information.
-One of the easiest places to do this is in your about page.
+Internal links are not only useful for SEO health; they can also help give the reader additional information.
+One of the most natural places to do this is in your about page.

 Show the reader the type of help you are offering by putting links to some of your best content or the few that are the most helpful.
 When you provide them value from the start, they are more willing to stick around for more.

-Your About Me page must engage your reader and allow them to fully understand what your site is about.
-The idea is that when they are done reading, they will want to follow you and read every word you have to say.
+Your about me page must engage your reader and allow them to understand what your site is about.
+The idea is that when they finish reading, they will want to follow you and read every word you have to say.